oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 * remove public clients reference and clarify this draft targets confidential clients
 * clarify this may be a client authentication mechanism but also may be not
+* add examples for RS usage and non client authentication

 -07